Showing posts with label Astro. Show all posts

 I recently took a few friends on their first ever backpacking trip to Thousand Island Lake, having heard so much about the lake and the views there.

-I took the River Trail directly to the lake from Agnew Meadows, and returned the second day via the JMT passing Emerald, Ruby, and Garnet Lake before taking the Garnet Lake cutoff back to the river trail (didn’t get around to visiting Shadow Lake unfortunately).
-We had perfect weather the entire weekend, without a single cloud in the sky.
+We took the River Trail directly to the lake from Agnew Meadows, and returned the second day via the JMT passing Emerald, Ruby, and Garnet Lake before taking the Garnet Lake cutoff back to the river trail (didn’t get around to visiting Shadow Lake unfortunately).
+We had fair weather the entire weekend, without a single cloud in the sky.

 Day 1: Agnew Meadows to Thousand Island Lake via River Trail (9 miles, +2000 ft elevation gain)